 Every once in a while, though, we ran into one of those farmers who didn’t know anything but working hard from dusk until dawn.
-Consequently, they were as strong as a bull and took a long time to get tired."
+Consequently, they were as strong as a bull and took a long time to tire."

-Other than a few spot shows in St. Joseph and the Midwest, Jody Hamilton got a start in wrestling in New York in 1957, where his first match was against Rip Hawk due to a no-show from his opponent.
-The old carny promoting the show who went by the name of Bob Craddock brazenly declared, "We’re getting your cherry tonight!"
+Other than a few spot shows in St. Joseph and the Midwest, Jody Hamilton started wrestling in New York in 1957, where his first match was against Rip Hawk due to a no-show from his opponent.
+The old carny promoting the show, who went by the name of Bob Craddock, brazenly declared, "We’re getting your cherry tonight!"

-Jody’s career leaped several echelons real quickly, and on May 24th, 1958, at the very green age of 19, he became the youngest wrestler ever to headline Madison Square Garden alongside his brother when they faced Argentina Rocca and Miguel Perez.
+Jody’s career leaped several echelons quickly.
+On May 24th, 1958, at the very green age of 19, he became the youngest wrestler ever to headline Madison Square Garden alongside his brother when they faced Argentina Rocca and Miguel Perez.

 It’s reported that the event drew 20,355 fans, with 8,000 more turned away at the gate.

-Vince McMahon Sr. (head of the second New York office and promoting out of Washington DC) wanted Roy Shire and Dr. Jerry Graham in the main event, but the booker of the first New York office Kola Kwariani had a plan to ensure a sellout and insisted The Hamilton Brothers would be up to the task.
+Vince McMahon Sr. (head of the second New York office and promoting out of Washington DC) was a steadfast supporter of Roy Shire and Dr. Jerry Graham in the main event, but the booker of the first New York office Kola Kwariani had a plan to ensure a sellout.
+He insisted The Hamilton Brothers would be up to the task.